Nunavut Tunngavik Incorporated: Nunavut Land Claims Agreement

 For NTI, the Nunavut Land Claims Agreement, signed in May 1993 by Inuit and the Canadian government, is the central structure through which NTI identifies policy priorities and directions.
 Policy and program priorities are determined by what Claim obligations, either Inuit or government, have yet to be implemented.
 Priorities can stem from the necessity of meeting ongoing Inuit obligations.
 Inuit were represented by the Tungavik Federation of Nunavut, which went on to become Nunavut Tunngavik Inc. The Government of Canada and the Government of the Northwest Territories signed the NLCA on behalf of the Queen.

 The NLCA will protect this reality by giving special duties to Inuit organizations like NTI with respect to language, culture and social policy.
 These duties might be handled directly by NTI or by Designated Inuit Organizations.
 The NLCA brings many rights and benefits to Inuit.
 The NLCA recognizes the contributions of Inuit to Canada’s history, identity and sovereignty in the Arctic.

 Once the NLCA was signed and became law in Canada, Tungavik Federation of Nunavut TFN transformed into NTI.
 NTI was created to ensure that all 42 Articles of the NLCA were implemented.
 NTI continues to implement those articles today.
 NTI also works to protect the rights and benefits of Inuit as outlined in the NLCA.

+Nunavut Lands and Resources Devolution Agreement

+Following the NLCA, in January 2024 NTI, with the federal and territorial governments, signed the Nunavut Lands and Resources Devolution Agreement (NLRDA); transferring federal responsibilities to Nunavut and NTI as granted to provinces in the Constitution Act, 1867.
+The terms of the NLRDA primarily describe: transfer of administrative and legislative powers, jurisdiction over natural resources, environmental assessments, federal support for increasing the Inuit presence in Nunavut's administration, financial transfers between the parties, and shared obligations between NTI and Nunavut.

+The NLRDA mitigates three criticisms of the NLCA regarding Indigenous and environmental justice.
+The NLCA abolished Aboriginal Title in exchange for territorial autonomy and federal financial support, and while Aboriginal Title remains abolished the NLRDA significantly increased the authority of Nunavut's legislature and NTI.
+Reliance on non-renewable resources was promoted under NLCA, encouraging resource extraction as Nunavut's primary economic goal, while federal jurisdiction remained over most territory.
+The NLRDA devolved all Crown (public) lands and waters to territorial and NTI jurisdiction, strengthening consent mechanisms for Inuit communities on environmental and economic policy.
+Lastly, though the NLCA prohibited Nunavut from amending its relationship with the federal government, the NLRDA supersedes the NLCA enabling amendment if agreed between Nunavut and NTI.
+NTI President Aluki Kotierk characterized devolution as "a critical step towards Inuit having meaningful control over the fate of our homeland.", while Nunavut Premier P.J.
+Akeeagok stated that "we can now bring decision-making about our land and waters home.".